 |Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 This web page is intended for individuals who know little or nothing about Fast Neutron Reactors (FNRs).
+To assist the reader, at the end of this web page is an introductory Glossary of Terms.

 N = No exp[k(t- to)] where: